China Business Law: Behind the scenes with an English Speaking Chinese Lawyer

 For example, you can’t just say that “the supplier must provide good quality products.”
 You have to verify your idea of “good quality,” and specify that the supplier must acquire quality authentication for certain types of products.
 If necessary, you should assign an inspection company to do inspection during the production or before delivery, if the supplier fails the inspection they should reproduce the product, however, if they can’t deliver the goods to you by the deadline, they will have to pay a fee for late delivery, etc.

 How can a supply agreement be simple?
-In fact, a simple agreement is akin to no agreement.
+A simple agreement is akin to no agreement.

-1. If you need a supply agreement, give yourself and your lawyer some time.
+1. If you need a supplier agreement with your Chinese suppliers, give yourself and your lawyer some time.
 You have to decide what your expectations of the agreement are, and let your lawyer know about these.

 2. During the process, speak with your lawyer thoroughly, make sure you understand each other.
 China is probably a totally different jurisdiction than the one you are familiar with, so a thorough discussion will make sure the contract satisfies your requirements.